 with the following fields:

-You can construct an uncertain matrix and compute the worst-case norm of the matrix, as well as its inverse.
-Your objective is to accurately estimate the worst-case, or the largest, value of the condition number of the matrix.
+Construct an uncertain matrix and compute the worst-case norm of the matrix and of its inverse.
+These computations let you accurately estimate the worst-case, or the largest, value of the condition number of the matrix.

 The condition number of

-Compute these crude bounds on the worst-case value of the condition
+Compute these bounds on the worst-case value of the condition number.

-How can you get a more accurate estimate?
+large.
+You can get a more accurate estimate.
 Recall that the condition

-condition number involves further maximization over the possible values
+number involves further maximization over the possible values of

 Create a 2-by-2